 After dental cleanings, we highly recommend continuing your pet's dental care at home.
 A combination of daily brushing, dental chews, and Purina DH treats or food will help maintain dental health.

-Our favorite dental chew is Oravet, a dissolvable chew that dog's love!
+Our favorite dental chew is Oravet, a dissolvable chew that dogs love!
 Oravet contains a very similar ingredient to our fluoride rinse to help block bacteria and prevent plaque and dental calculus.
 The chewing action also helps remove any plaque that may already be present.
-It also tastes like vanilla, so it is very tasty, and it smells like, so it helps to freshen your dog's breath!
+It also tastes and smells like vanilla, so dogs enjoy it while freshening their breath at the same time!

 February is National Dental Awareness Month